rbisdorff/Digraph3/docSphinx/_build/html/_sources/pearls.rst.txt

    -- Cl.
 G. Bachet (1622) [24]_

 Bipolar-valued {-1,0,+1} base 3 encoded integers are due to *Claude Gaspard Bachet de Méziriac* (1581-1638) [20]_.
-The idea is to represent the value of an integer *n* in a base 3 positional numeration where in each position may appear a **signed bit** --one of the three symbols **{-1,0,+1}**-- called hereafter **sbits** for short.
+The idea is to represent the value of an integer *n* in a base 3 positional numeration where in each position may appear one of the three symbols **{-1,0,+1}** called hereafter **sbits** for short.

-*Bachet*'s positional *sbits* numeration is simulating a weight balance scale where the number *n* and the potential negative powers of 3 are put on the right tray and the potential positive powers of 3 are put on the left tray.
+*Bachet*'s positional *sbits* numeration, called nowadays **balanced ternary numeral system** [25]_ , is simulating a weight balance scale where the number *n* and the potential negative powers of 3 are put on the right tray and the potential positive powers of 3 are put on the left tray.
 The equation for *n = 5* gives for instance :math:`3^2 = (n + 3^1 + 3^0)`.
 And the *sbits* encoding corresponds hence to the string '+1-1-1'.
 As, this representation is isomorphic to a base 3 binary encoding, every positive or negative integer may so be represented with a unique *sbits* string.
 With four powers of 3, namely :math:`{3^3, 3^2, 3^1, 3^0}`, one may for instance represent any value in the integer range -40 to +40. *Bachet* showed that this bipolar weighing system relies on the smallest possible number of balance weights -base powers- needed in order to balance the scale for any given integer weight *n* [BAC-1622p]_.

 The Digraph3 :py:mod:`arithmetics` module provides with the :py:class:`~arithmetics.BachetNumber` class an implementation for such *sbits* encoded integers.
 Instantiating a *Bachet* number may be done either with an integer value or with a vector of sbits (see :numref:`BachetNumbers` Lines  2, 6, 11 and 15).
 The class provides a binary *addition* method and unary *negating* and *reversing* methods as illustrated in Lines 20 and 32-33 below.